kiran-katakam/infinity/README.md

-# College WiFi Auto-Login App
+# College WiFi Auto-Login App **Infinity9**

+## Note

+This is the final implementation of app there are some works going on so app might not work as expected
+- **Future Updates**
+   - Will add textfeilds for user input

 This Flutter-based application simplifies the login process for our college WiFi network by bypassing unnecessary manual logouts and re-logins.
 Designed for **Android** and **iOS**, the app leverages a known loophole to provide seamless and automatic connectivity to the college network.